-A promissory note or agreement to repay the loan must be completed and signed prior to the loan approval and disbursement process.
+A Master Promissory Note (MPN) or agreement to repay the loan must be completed and signed prior to the loan approval and disbursement process.

-Students must also complete online Federal Direct Stafford Loan Entrance Counseling before funds can be disbursed by Direct Lending.
+Students must also complete online Federal Direct Stafford Loan Entrance Counseling before funds can be disbursed.

 Private Student Loans

-Private student loans should be considered "last resort" opportunities.
+Private student loans should be considered as your last resort of funding opportunities.
 You should utilize all other financing options before applying for a private product.
-Remember, federal student loan programs are less expensive that private loans and should be considered first.
+Remember, federal student loan programs are less expensive than private loans and should be considered first.
 Private loan interest typically begins accruing immediately and fluctuates with market rates.
 Undergraduate private loan borrowers will typically be required to have a cosigner.